RustyPyGuy/AoC_2022/README.md

 - I used conditional statements for challenge One and nested match statements for challenge Two.
 Friends who opted to solve both with hashmaps had a faster answer and less code lines for sure!
 ### Day 3
 #### Approach and Unique features
 - Hashmaps were my go-to data structure this day.
-I think there are some better crtes for getting, comparing, and setting values, but I used std only.
+I think there are some better crates for getting, comparing, and setting values, but I used std only.

 ### Day 4
 #### Approach and Unique features
-- TBC.
+- These two challenges involved character and line parsing as the primary programming challenge.
+Since the data sets were short, I went with hard-wired line decoding.
+Not much use of loops per line as there were only 4 integer data points per line.
+- With the data in integers, the remainder of the programming seemed easy as I did not find the logic to be difficult to visualize.

 ### Day 5
 #### Approach and Unique features